tonethar/IGME-330-Master/notes/node-and-transpiling.md

 - Yes, your Greeter code has been *bundled* (from 2 files to 1)
 - But it has not yet been *transpiled* from ES5 to ES6
-- Quit node in the console (if it's running) with control-c, and then type `npm start` to load the **webpack.config.js** changes
-- Open up **bundle.js** - you should see that all of the code has been jammed onto one line, but we still have arrow functions, template strings and other ES6 feature in the code
-- This is because that webpack does *bundling*, but we need babel to do the *transpiling*
 - In **webpack.config.js**, change the `mode` from `development` to `production`
+- Quit node in the console (if it's running) with control-c, and then type `npm start` to load these **webpack.config.js** changes
+- Open up **bundle.js** - you should see that all of the code has been jammed onto one line, but will still have arrow functions, template strings and other ES6 feature in the code
+- This is because that `webpack` does *bundling*, but we need `babel` to do the *transpiling*
 - Let's fix this!

 <hr>